How to choose the right subscription model for your content

-Typically, the TVOD model is deployed for content providers that focus on live sporting events, concerts or other content types with a short relevancy window.
-However, it can also be useful for content under a pay-per-view licensing model.
-If a streaming video platform has to pay a content creator $2 every time a viewer streams a particular movie, that platform may want to make sure they get paid every time as well, and it is fairly easy to calculate the cost of the content acquisition and delivery charges, to know what it should cost the user to watch that content.
+Typically, the TVOD model is deployed for content providers that focus on live streaming events like sports, concerts or other live events with a short relevancy window.
+However, it can also be useful for streaming video under a pay-per-view licensing model.
+If a TVOD platform has to pay a content creator $2 every time a viewer streams a particular movie, that platform may want to make sure they get paid every time as well, and it is fairly easy to calculate the cost of the content acquisition and delivery charges, to know what it should cost the user.

-A regular payday per video sounds great – that is, if you can keep it regular.
+A regular payday per streaming video sounds great – that is, if you can keep it regular.
 TVOD content providers must make sure customer acquisition is a major priority.
-These providers need to seek out new customers every time they have new content, instead of passively collecting subscription fees and managing the churn.
-A streamlined login and purchasing process can reduce friction and quickly turn one-time customers into repeat ones, but if the content is not there you can’t easily forecast overall revenue for the platform day to day.
+These providers need to seek out new customers every time they add new streaming videos, instead of passively collecting subscription fees and managing the churn.
+A streamlined login and purchasing process can reduce friction and quickly turn one-time customers into repeat ones, but if the content is not there, you can’t easily forecast overall revenue for the platform day to day.

 Download to own

-A lot of subscription models involve the consumer paying to access content on a service.
+A lot of streaming video plans involve the consumer paying to access content on a service.
 Not so with download to own.
 In this instance, customers log on, download a video once and then own it forever.
-Since content doesn’t have to be constantly accessible, this model requires less overhead in the long run.
-That makes it an especially useful model for smaller content providers, including some high-profile stand-up comedians.
-However, for larger providers, this model has its downsides: for instance, there’s no opportunity to collect viewer data for a more tailored viewing experience.
+Since content doesn’t have to be constantly accessible, this option requires less overhead in the long run.
+That makes it especially useful for smaller content providers, including some high-profile, stand-up comedians.
+However, for larger providers, this model has its downsides.
+For instance, there’s no opportunity to collect viewer data for a more personalized viewing experience.

-The recurring subscription model is popular among content providers in part because it’s so predictable and gives content owners the ability to focus on two things: content and reducing churn.
+This model, or SVOD (subscription video on-demand), is popular among content providers in part because it’s so predictable and gives them the ability to focus on two things: content and reducing churn.
 The customer creates an account and pays the same amount each month, no matter what they watch.
-A recurring subscription model can also be tiered, so viewers pay more per month for access to a larger portion of the content provider’s catalogue.
+An SVOD platform can also be tiered, so viewers pay more per month for access to a larger portion of the streaming video catalogue.

-Just as with freemium, though, a recurring subscription model won’t work without a strong brand to support it.
-Content providers need to be sure that viewers will pay cold, hard cash to continuously tune in.
+Just as with the freemium option, though, an SVOD plan won’t work without a strong brand to support it.
+Providers need to be sure that viewers will pay cold, hard cash to continuously tune in.
 Providers also may want to experiment to find out what sort of subscription rate the market will support.

-With so many factors at play, it can be challenging for content providers to decide on what subscription model, or mix of them, will be best for their business.
+With so many factors at play, it can be challenging to decide which option, or mix of them, is best for business.
 That’s why we work closely with our customers to untangle complex business problems using technology.
 Our platform can conform to any number of subscription models, so that our customers can pivot and adjust as their needs change.
-We work hard to ensure a convenient and frictionless viewer experience that keeps subscribers coming back again and again, no matter what subscription model is in place.
+We work hard to ensure a convenient and frictionless viewer experience that keeps subscribers coming back again and again, no matter what streaming video plan is in place.